Judge holds DC jail officials in contempt in 1/6 riot case

 “The Capitol does not belong to any one group or any one party,” Chutkan said.
 “That house belongs to the people of the United States and that group that was there that day was there to take it from the people of the United States.”

+U.S. District Judge Carl Nichols said there is no evidence that Gallagher engaged in any violence or destruction on Jan.
+6. But the judge said it should have been obvious to Gallagher that he was in the middle of a violent riot.

+“Protesting in the Capitol in a manner that delays the certification of the election throws our entire system of government in disarray,” Nichols said.

-Associated Press writer Alanna Durkin Richer in Boston contributed to this report.
+Associated Press writers Alanna Durkin Richer in Boston and Michael Kunzelman in College Park, Maryland, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.